+Administration:

-Administration: EH&S has sole responsibility for approval, fit-testing and issuance.
+EH&S has sole responsibility for approval, fit-testing and issuance.
 Supervisors are responsible for identifying and directing individuals to EH&S who may require respirators.

-Maintenance: Lab supervisor or designee

-OTHER PERSONAL PROTECTIVE EQUIPMENT (per CCR, Title 8, 3380-3387)

-Maintenance: Generally provided by UCSB, or the lab supervisor - maintenance & replacement are the responsibility of the supervisor and lab personnel.
+Maintenance: Lab supervisor or designee OTHER PERSONAL PROTECTIVE EQUIPMENT (per CCR, Title 8, 3380-3387) Maintenance: Generally provided by UCSB, or the lab supervisor - maintenance & replacement are the responsibility of the supervisor and lab personnel.
 See Sec.
 II-6 to -10.

-FIRE EXTINGUISHERS, DETECTORS, ALARMS, SUPPRESSION SYSTEMS (per CA Fire Code and and approval of these systems

-Building Code)

-Administration: The campus Fire Marshal's office is responsible for evaluation

-Maintenance: Facilities Management

-GAS DETECTION/ALARM SYSTEMS (per CA Fire Code and Building Code)

-Administration: EH&S has responsibility for evaluation and approval of coderequired gas detection/alarm systems

-Maintenance: Facilities Management, or Cleanroom staff

-EMERGENCY PHONES

-Maintenance: Communications Services

-HAZARDOUS MATERIALS SPILL RESPONSE EQUIPMENT (per CCR, Title 8, 5192)

-Maintenance: EH&S is responsible for equipping, maintaining and using the primary hazmat response equipment stores for the campus.
+FIRE EXTINGUISHERS, DETECTORS, ALARMS, SUPPRESSION SYSTEMS (per CA Fire Code and Building Code) Administration: The campus Fire Marshal's office is responsible for evaluation and approval of these systems Maintenance: Facilities Management GAS DETECTION/ALARM SY STEMS (per CA Fire Code and Building Code) Administration: EH&S has responsibility for evaluation and approval of code- required gas detection/alarm systems Maintenance: Facilities Management, or Cleanroom staff EMERGENCY PHONES Maintenance: Communications Services HAZARDOUS MATERIALS SPILL RESPONSE EQUIPMENT (per CCR, Title 8, 5192) Maintenance: EH&S is responsible for equipping, maintaining and using the primary hazmat response equipment stores for the campus.

 Individual labs or departments may have local supplies.